|

 mass...energy in the form of electromagnetic

-waves are radiated (emitted) from or absorbed by
+waves are radiated (emitted) from or absorbed at

 surfaces.
 There is no temperature in the